ivkalita/web-game/doc/api.md

 #### JoinToGame
 This method allows to connect to specific game.
-Below you can see method signature.
+Its signature is shown below.
 ```c++
 Response JoinToGame(UserInfo user, GameInfoAll game)
 ```